-

 One of the most expensive and unnecessary

-provisions of previous utility business separations has been
+provisions of previous utility business separations has

-Business separation entails considerable expense that in our
+separate.
+Business separation entails considerable expense

-of scale.
-New entrants will be able to maintain common services
+to realise economies of scale.
+New entrants will be able

-across their different operations and therefore excessive
+to maintain common services across their different operations

-separation conditions on Scottish Water would be discriminatory.
+Water would be discriminatory.

 -